 Both systems and the thousands of schools of teaching share the same goal of enhancing the vitality of life, exploring potential intelligence, and improving the quality of life.
 As a beginner, it is important to choose a suitable method according to one's own preference.
 Eventually, through practice of one particular form and based on a strong foundation, one will be prepared to understand and incorporate different teachings in order to progress.

-Lift Chi Up and Pour Chi Down (Peng Qi Guan Ding Fa) - This is the basic form of the Level 1 practice and consists of a series of gentle body movements, synchronized with meditative visualization to open any blockages inside and promote the exchange of Chi between the body and the Universe.
-The three sequences in this Form are designed to gather Chi into the three Dantians..
+- Peng Qi Guan Ding Fa (Qi Exchange) - This is the basic form of the Module 1 practice and consists of a series of gentle body movements, synchronized with meditative visualization to open any blockages inside and promote the exchange of Chi between the body and the Universe.
+The three sequences in this Form are designed to gather Chi into the three Dantians.

-Three Centers Merge Standing Method (San Xin Ping Zhan Zhuang) - This method utilizes a proper alignment of body and centering of mind into a powerful posture designed to root the body into the earth, connect the three main meridians and collect Chi at the Dantian.
+- San Xin Ping Zhan Zhuang (Three Centers Merge Standing Method) - This method utilizes a proper alignment of body and centering of mind into a powerful posture designed to root the body into the earth, connect the three main meridians and collect Chi at the Dantian.
 The method can quickly attain strength and balance of energy.

-Body & Mind Method (Xing Shen Zhuang) - This is the basic form of the Level 2 practice, comprising 10 steps.
+- Xing Shen Zhuang (Body & Mind Method) - This is the basic form of the Module 2 practice, comprising 10 steps.
 It works with the internal chi within the body, to open joints and meridians and accumulate Hun Yuan (universal) chi throughout the whole body, from skin to bone.
 It is a discipline designed to unite the mind with the body and enhance the mind's ability to command the body, thereby integrating mind and body.